-So where do I start.
-Well how about the beginning.
-So shin splints is one of the reasons yours truly finds himself sitting here writing this.
-It was one of my first injuries that sparked my interest in the wonderful world of Physio.
+Shin splints is one of the reasons yours truly finds himself sitting here writing this.
+It was one of my first injuries that sparked my interest in the wonderful world of physiotherapy.
+I’ll paint the picture.
+I was 21, I had to shave my mildly hairy legs and apply tapping that made no difference whatsoever.
+At the least the Physio was free at Uni.
+Otherwise I’d have been really annoyed that I’d have wasted beer money!

-So What Are These Mythical Shin Splints?
+What Are Shin Splints?

 Deep Posterior Compartment Syndrome usually presents as pain along the whole length of the inside of the tibia.
 The deep posterior compartment comprises of the muscles that curl your foot, toes and big toe downwards.
 Namely Tibialis Posterior, Flexor Digitorum Longus and Flexor Hallucis Longus.

 Anterior Compartment Syndrome is normally pain along the whole of the outside shin muscle.
 These are the muscles that lift your foot, toes and big toe up.
 These are called Tibialis Anterior, Extensor Digitorum Longus and Extensor Hallucis Longus.